 The advisor tool lets a faster, lower-cost executor model consult a higher-intelligence advisor model mid-generation for strategic guidance.
-The advisor reads the full conversation, produces a plan or course correction (typically 400 to 700 text tokens, 1,400 to 1,800 tokens total including thinking), and the executor continues with the task.
+The advisor reads the full conversation, produces a plan or course correction, and the executor continues with the task.

 This pattern fits long-horizon agentic workloads (coding agents, computer use, multi-step research pipelines) where most turns are mechanical but having an excellent plan is crucial.
 You get close to advisor-solo quality while the bulk of token generation happens at executor-model rates.